Comprehensive product thinking to make machine learning accessible to non-data-scientists.

 Viewed from afar, the overall process is a single inexorable large movement from left to right, divergent to convergent.
 In detail, though, there are many small cycles inside of the large, making the actual process fractal-like in its nature.

-The preliminary definition effort first established how the new application would connect to the strategic product themes (see: Alpine Chorus Redesign) and the business goals built into those themes:
+The preliminary definition effort first established how the new application would connect to the strategic product themes (see: Alpine Chorus Strategic Design) and the business goals built into those themes:

 Next, success goals specific to Touchpoints were articulated to orient the product and help refine the conceptual design work:

 Range-of-value is a term I coined to quantify and explain the scope, or radial range, of people in the company that can directly utilize machine learning analytics.
-Historically, that range is limited to the data scientists, who are the only ones in an organization with the skills, tools, and access to conduct analysis and modeling.
+Historically, that range is limited to the data scientists, who are the only ones in an organization with the access, skills, and tools to build models and conduct analysis.

 The primary user personas defined the sphere of users for Touchpoints.